Fyzjym/GL-GAN/README.md

+# News!
+This essay has been accepted!

+If you have any questions, please contact wym_datas@163.com.

+Looking forward to any friendly exchanges.

 # Description
 This code repository is the official implementation of the paper "GL-GAN: Perceiving and Integrating Global and Local Styles for Handwritten Text Generation with Mamba".